FastFinTech/.github/profile/README.md

 - **Trading platforms**

   With 20 years experience as a trader and coder, I understand how a trader wants to operate their trading platform to make instrument selection, order entry/modification and position management extremely quick and easy.
 I know exactly how to architect trading platform code to make it easy to read, easy to maintain, and super fast as well.

+  Indicator and trading strategy development.
+Backtesting.
+Particularly with NinjaTrader 8 and with years of experience making backtests match up closely to realistic live market performance.

 - **Domain-driven design with CQRS and EventSourcing**